Kiproy04/alx_travel_app_0x00/README.md

 🔑 Core Functionalities
-The backend for the Airbnb Clone must enable key features that align with the functionalities of a rental marketplace.
+The backend for the Airbnb Clone must enable key features that align with the functionalities of a rental marketplace

 1. User Management
 User Registration: